 Contact the Mediation Center for a confidential intake.
 An intake conversation is designed to learn more about the situation and explain how mediation works in more depth, but there is no obligation to mediate.
 A staff member will talk with you about the issues you would like to address in mediation and if you decide to move ahead, staff will contact the other parties to talk with them as well.
 Mediation is provided when all parties have decided that they want to schedule a session.

 Mediators are professionally trained staff and volunteers that have received extensive training and are certified by the Mediation Center.

 How much does mediation cost?

-There is no fee for Agricultural Mediation.
+There is no fee for mediation of matters related to agricultural enterprise.
+Mediation services for other matters such as divorce and family concerns have fees.
 The program is underwritten by a grant from the USDA and the Unified Court System in collaboration with the New York State Dispute Resolution Association (NYSDRA).
 The Mediation Center contracts with NYSDRA to provide this program in Dutchess County.